klahrich/chiefhustler/content/posts/artem-fokin-conversation.md

 - There is almost no way to avoid the periods of doom and gloom on the market.
 How do you deal with those and keep your sanity?
 Develop a mental and emotional muscle.
 Put things in perspective.
 Everything will eventually come to pass.
 If you have good quality in your portfolio, you shouldnt be worried long-term.
 Djokovitch quote: "Pressure is the priviledge".

 This conversation had me thinking about my [latest small bet]({{<relref "sunlight-financial.md">}} "Sunligh Financial"), where I'm explicitely targetting +25% short-term return.
 Either I should review my target, or abandon ship.
 I thought of a possible 3rd option however, which is a "better-than-cash" position, and I think $SUNL might fit in there.
 I don't have high expectations for it, but at the current price, I think the odds are tilted in my favor and I have a positive expected return on it in the short-term.
 And since I won't be needing that cash soon anyway, it seems reasonable to me to put it there, while I search for my next multi-bagger.
 At which point I'll dump it.

-I'm reminded of this tweet by Daniel Vassalo, which I thought was hilarious and applicable to investing ideas: {{<twitter 1452341598352674817>}}